Use real-time telemetry to troubleshoot poor meeting quality

 Today, individual meeting troubleshooting is available for Teams administrators through Call Analytics after the meeting ends.
 Real-Time Analytics lets admins troubleshoot scheduled meetings while they're in progress.

 As a Teams admin, you get full access to all real-time telemetry data for each user.
-In addition, you can assign Azure Active Directory roles to support staff.
+In addition, you can assign Microsoft Entra roles to support staff.
 To learn more about these roles, see Give permission to support and help desk staff.

 To see all meeting information and data for a user, go to the Teams admin center.
 Under Users > Manage users, select a user, and open the Meetings & calls tab on the user's profile page.
-Under Recent meetings, you'll see a list of meetings the user has attended within the past 24 hours for which real-time telemetry is available, including any in progress meetings.
-If the meeting isn't in progress or doesn't have real-time telemetry data, it will show up in Past meetings.
+Under Recent meetings, there is a list of meetings the user attended within the past 24 hours for which real-time telemetry is available, including any in progress meetings.
+If the meeting isn't in progress or doesn't have real-time telemetry data, it's listed under Past meetings.

 To get additional information about participants of a meeting that's in progress, including their device, network, and audio statistics, find the meeting in Recent meetings and select the link under the Participants column.